Conflict, Identity, and Place in American Art (2019)

 This Smithsonian Learning Lab collection contains artwork selected by Phoebe Hillemann, Teacher Institutes Educator at the Smithsonian American Art Museum, featured in the 2019 Smithsonian American Art Museum Summer Institute for Teachers, "Teaching the Humanities through Art."

-These artworks serve as foundational museum resources in lesson concepts that are accessible by searching the Smithsonian Learning Lab with teh hashtag: #SAAMTeach.Read More »
+These artworks serve as foundational museum resources in lesson concepts that are accessible by searching the Smithsonian Learning Lab with the hashtag: #SAAMTeach.Read More »